 Identifying Areas of a Module

-When you open a module it will open within a new peak pane, overlaying the base navigation content.
-Within modules you can see the Actions & Details on the left and the Course Tools and Student Preview on the top.
+When you click a module it will open, making the most of the entire browser window.
+You can see the Details & Actions panel on the right and the Course Tools and Student Preview at the top.
 The Module Content is displayed in the central area and contains all the module materials.
 The basic layout of a module can be seen below:

 The Details & Actions menu